ShivankUdayawal/Sentiment-Analysis-on-Twitter-Data/README.md

    **5. Removing Consecutive letters:** 3 or more consecutive letters are replaced by 2 letters. (eg: "Heyyyy" to "Heyy")

+   **6. Removing Short Words:** Words with length less than 2 are removed.

 ## Confusion Matrix